Monastic Dharma Name: Shi Tanluan (Great Master)

 However, the Great Master thought that the sixteen contemplations (to be visualised) in the ‘Sutra On Contemplation Of Immeasurable Life’ are too complicated, and suggested upholding mindfulness of the name of Amituofo as the main practice method.
 Even those who had done evil, as long as able to uphold Amituofo’s name wholeheartedly with faith and aspiration, can be reborn in his Pure Land.

 The Great Master summed up that Amituofo’s name completely upholds (i.e. completely retains) all of the Buddha’s teachings, and is equal to Prajna Paramita (Perfection Of Wisdom), equal to dharanis’ sentences and phrases, and equal to mantras.
-The name’s meritorious power, together with the supreme magnificence of the Land Of Ultimate Bliss, are one and not two, as ‘the name is the Dharma’.
+The name’s meritorious power and function, together with the supreme magnificence of the Land Of Ultimate Bliss, are one and not two, as ‘the name is the Dharma’.
 It is precisely because these four characters of ‘Amituofo’ cover and contain the immeasurably profound and broad meanings of the Dharma, that he taught the name to be complete with functions of a mantra.
 Furthermore, he encouraged everyone to always recite the name, to be mindful of Amituofo, so as to correspond with the Buddha’s teachings, to truly practise them.

 The Great Master’s many explanations on the fundamental concepts of the Pure Land tradition were of great significance to future generations’ subsequent propagation and promotion of the Pure Land teachings.
 They also had tremendous influence later, upon Great Master Daochuo, and especially Great Master Shandao, as epitomised in his thought on Pure Land practice.